ArashdeepSinghMaan/Robotics_Basics/README.md

 # Robotics_Basics_In-Matlab
-    This repository contains implementation of basic robot manipulator concepts like kinematics,synamics.
+    This repository contains an implementation of basic robot manipulator concepts like kinematics, and  dynamics.